AleksandrRogov/DynamicsWebApi/.github/README.md

 //call dynamicsWebApi.create function
 //let's use Lead here because we set returnRepresentation to `true`
-//if the type was ommitted here then the result would be of type `any` const result = await dynamicsWebApi.create<Lead>(request);
+//if the type was omitted here then the result would be of type `any` const result = await dynamicsWebApi.create<Lead>(request);

 //do something with a record here